jonnymind/SIRPAS/Books/Base_System.md

 ## Expertise/skill (6CP) {#BaM-a-expertise}

 Skill Expertise (SE) it’s an advantage bought for specific skills.

-In every check performed on the target skill, the player can throw 4d6 instead of 3d6, and discard the lower result.
+In every check performed on the target skill, the player can throw 4d6 instead of 3d6, and discard the lower die.

+When targeted with this advantage, some skills also improve their quality.
+For example, [first-aid](#BaM-s-first-aid) can normally cure light wounds only, but if the character has the advantage *Expertise/First-Aid*, it can also cure serious wounds.

 ## Fast Paced 1-3 (6/4CP) {#BaM-a-fast-paced}